EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ## Use EIDF S3 via R

-This section describes how to use the EIDF S3 service via R and the [TODO](TODO) package.
+This section describes how to use the EIDF S3 Service via R and the [TODO](TODO) package.

+The example tasks covered are comparable to those described in [Use EIDF S3 via the command-line](#use-eidf-s3-via-the-command-line).

 TODO: Use comparable examples from the foregoing, with a different bucket name.